 You need to contact Stefan.
 Stefan is our engine guy.

-He's super skilled with engines and usually he can first of all give you guidance how to fix the problem if there is a possible fix and if it's not possible to fix you will just fill the warranty form that is on our website, you will upload some photos and documentation.
-Will accept the warranty and ship you the spare parts.
+He's super skilled with engines and usually he can give you guidance how to fix the problem if there is a possible fix and if it's not possible to fix it, you will just fill the warranty form that is on our website, you will upload some photos and documentation.
+We will accept the warranty and ship you the spare parts.

 Find all the contact information here: https://www.scoutparamotor.com/team/

 Check the video here: https://www.facebook.com/watch/?v=1230428610643252&extid=KfXRC7jDiYBcz5JX